s92xiong/find-la-cloche/README.md

 ## Frameworks
 This project was built using React (Create React App) and Firebase.
-The Firebase services used in this project are Authentication, Firestore Database, Storage, and Hosting.
+The Firebase services used in this project are Authentication, Firestore, Storage, and Hosting.

 ## Features